Universal Response Inequalities Beyond Steady States via Trajectory Information Geometry

-where $\mathcal{A}_{e+} = \int_0^\tau R_{e+}p_{h(e+)}(t)\mathrm{d}t$ denotes the {\it directed activity} (i.e. time-integrated direct traffic) on the directed edge $e+$ \footnote{For systems evolving under time-dependent rate matrix, the Fisher information is discussed in the SI.I.}.
-The directed activity is the expectation value of the number of directed transitions along edge $e+$ within the time duration $\tau$ \cite{maes2020frenesy}, which was shown to play an important role in various thermodynamic relations by recent studies \cite{baiesi2009fluctuations,garrahan2017simple,di2018kinetic,shiraishi2018speed,harunari2022learn,hasegawa2024thermodynamic}.
-Notice that the above metric tensor is globally diagonal, which implies that the transition rate coordinate system serves as orthogonal basis everywhere.
-The metric under other coordinate systems (e.g., the explicit environmental parameter coordinate system $\boldsymbol{\xi}$) can be obtained through coordinate transformations.
-Taking advantage of the orthogonality of the transition rate basis, it is straightforward to define and evaluate various geometric quantities on the manifold.
+The diagonal form of the Fisher information metric implies that the contribution of response on each edge is additive and statistically independent, as detailed explained in the more recent work \cite{zheng2025spatial}.
+Geometrically, it also implies that the transition rate coordinate system serves as an orthogonal basis everywhere, making it straightforward to transform to other coordinate systems (e.g., the explicit environmental parameter coordinate system $\boldsymbol{\xi}$).
+Taking advantage of the orthogonal basis, it is also straightforward to define and evaluate various geometric quantities on the manifold.
 For example, the line element $\mathrm{d}s^2$ in terms of transition rates is then given by $\mathrm{d}s^2 = \sum_{e\pm} \frac{\mathcal{A}_{e\pm}}{R_{e\pm}^2} \mathrm{d}R_{e\pm}^2$.
 For an infinitesimal displacement along any axis of the transition rate coordinates, e.g., $R_{e+}$, the line element is simply $\mathrm{d}s^2 = \frac{\mathcal{A}_{e+}}{R_{e+}^2} \mathrm{d}R_{e+}^2$.
 The geodesic between any two points on the manifold is the path of minimum curve length, illustrated by $\mathcal L^*$ in two representations of the manifold \cref{fig: manifolds}(c) and (d).

 Within the general framework of information geometry, this work describes system's non-stationary responses to both perturbative and finite environmental changes, i.e., (1) linear response beyond stationarity and (2) nonlinear response relations.